Yes, the employer has several reporting requirements under the Code

 if a hazardous occurrence results in:

-The employer must immediately give a copy of the report to the work place committee or health and safety representative, and within 14 days give a copy to a health and safety officer at the Department of Human Resources and Skills Development.
+The employer must immediately give a copy of the report to the work place committee or health and safety representative, and within 14 days give a copy to the Head of Compliance and Enforcement.

-The employer is also responsible for submitting an annual report to the Minister of the Department of Human Resources and Skills Development no later than March 1 every year for the previous year.
+The employer is also responsible for submitting an annual report to the Head of Compliance and Enforcement no later than March 1 every year for the previous year.
 The annual report must be written on a prescribed form included in the COHS Regs

 and set out the number of accidents, occupational diseases and hazardous occurrences. [s.
 15.10, COHS Regs